 Remember that promoting your music on LinkedIn is mainly about the business side of your music career.
 And you can always hire someone to manage this aspect of your marketing while you focus on your music.

-That said, it is possible to increase your fan base through marketing on LinkedIn.
+That said, it is possible to increase your fan base through online music promotion with LinkedIn on LinkedIn.
 However, you should promote your music on other social media platforms, like TikTok, simultaneously to expand your following.

 Every professional artist needs a strong network of people in the music industry.
 Your network should include promoters, managers, and a music distributor like Sugo Music Group.